Palavas-les-Flots

 Palavas-les-Flots ([palavas le flo]; Languedocien: Palavàs) is a commune in the Hérault department in the Occitanie region in southern France.

 Geography

-Palavas is a seaside resort, some six km south of Montpellier, at the Gulf of Lion and the Mediterranean.
-It lies on a strip of sand dunes that separates two lakes, the Étang de l'Arnel and the Étang du Méjean, from the sea.
+Palavas is a fishing village and seaside resort 9 km south of Montpellier at the Gulf of Lion and the Mediterranean.
+It lies on sand dunes that separate two lakes, the Étang de l'Arnel and the Étang du Méjean, from the sea.
 Its neighbouring communities are Lattes, Pérols, Mauguio and Villeneuve-lès-Maguelone.

-The village center is located at the spot where the river Lez flows into the sea through a canalized section.
-Northwards, it stretches until Mauguio.
-Southwards, expansion is halted by a military area and an area used by the Ifremer.
+Its center is where the River Lez flows through a canalized section into the sea.
+Northwards it stretches to Mauguio; southwards expansion is halted by a military area and an area used by the Ifremer.

 Climate

-The city has a Mediterranean climate.
-The summer is warm and dry and the winter mild and humid.
+Palavas' Mediterranean climate is warm and dry in the summer and mild and humid in winter.

 History

 The village originated as a settlement of fishermen who sold their catch on the markets of Montpellier.
 The Ancien Régime used the village as a coastal defence, building the Redoute de Ballestras.

 From the beginning of the 19th century, local tourists and seasonal activities were drawn to the village.
 When in 1872 a local train to and from Montpellier started service, seaside tourism really took off.
 This train operated until 1968 and was painted by Albert Dubout.